 More often than not, a crazy play in college football is planned.
-Sure, there are some ridiculous catches thrown into the mix to make a play great, but most of the time it just comes down to execution.
-Then there are the moments of utter chaos, especially one from Saturday, that make your jaw drop in disbelief.
+Sure, there are some ridiculous catches thrown into the mix to make a play great, but most of the time, it just comes down to execution.
+Then there are the moments of utter chaos that makes your jaw drop in disbelief.

 Upon further review, the play is even wilder the more times you watch it.

 Without a Bowling Green Falcons player even remotely close, Watson still had time to run almost 10 yards after the ball, and scoop it up at the 16-yard line.
-Then, after running 10 more yards, he juked one defender, broke a tackle from another, and leaped into the end zone for the tying score.
+Then, after running 10 more yards, he juked one defender, broke a tackle from another, and leaped into the end zone for the tying score before the fourth quarter.

 The play was ruled as a 16-yard touchdown pass from Wassinik to Watson despite the ball being caught at the 24 and it being fumbled before Watson picked it up at the 16.

-Watson finished four catches for 80 yards and that score helped WMU make a huge comeback to win a MAC shootout at Bowling Green, 42-35.
+Watson finished four catches for 80 yards and that touchdown run after the fumble helped WMU make a huge comeback to win a MAC shootout at Bowling Green, 42-35.

-It doesn’t get much more chaotic than that play, and it is certainly MACtion at its finest.
+It doesn’t get much more chaotic than that second half play, and it is certainly MACtion at its finest.